About the Scholarship Award Benefits Program

-Who is eligible for a renewal?
+Who is eligible to apply for a renewal scholarship?

-- Be under the age of 26
+- You are under the age of 26.

 How many times can I renew?

-- Scholarship winners may receive up to 3 renewal awards, for a total of 4 academic years (8 semesters) of support.
+Scholarship awardees may receive up to 3 renewal awards, for a total of 4 academic years (8 semesters).
 The number of semesters of support depends on if you apply as a High School senior (or GED equivalent), or the year you apply as a student of a Higher Learning Institution.
 All awards must be made within a 6-year period.

 Who can sponsor a new or renewal scholar?

-How Can I use the Funds?
+How can I use the scholarship award?

-What Institutions are Covered?
+What Higher Learning Institutions are covered?

 Is this for full-time study only?